 Note names, note values, and rhythms are learned, using a mallet keyboard and shared drum practice pad.
 Two years of piano experience required.
-Entrance tests will be given on Thursday, March 3 at 4:00 p.m. in room 106 for seven slots.
+Entrance tests will be given on Thurs, March 5th at 4:00 p.m. in room 106 for seven slots.
 This is NOT a playing test, but a written theory test.
 There is a lab fee for this class.
 This is a full year course.
 Students in percussion will purchase their own drumsticks and mallets for the percussion instruments during the year.
-All beginning students participate in the Christmas & Spring Concerts.
-Summer band will take place for three weeks in mid July - mid August.
+Summer band will take place from late July - mid August.